Click Here To Schedule A Consultation

 How is Microneedling enhanced by Platelet-Rich Plasma (PRP)?

-When microneedling treatment is performed, tiny micro-channels are created within the epidermis which can allow for deeper penetration of certain topical serums, such as Vitamin C treatment.
-One of the most popular topical treatments to use in conjunction with microneedling is that of platelet-rich plasma (PRP), which uses growth factors derived from your body’s own blood to further enrich the layers of the skin.
-During a PRP procedure, a sample of blood cells is placed in a centrifuge to create a unique plasma that contains a higher concentration of platelets than other components of blood.
+Microneedling treatment entails the creation of many micro-injuries in the skin’s epidermal layers, which can allow for deeper penetration and enhanced absorbance of certain topical serums, such as hyaluronic acid, depigmentation serum, or PRP.
+One of the most popular topical treatments to use in conjunction with Microneedling is platelet-rich plasma (PRP).
+PRP contains an abundance of natural growth factors derived from your body’s blood to accelerate the skin’s healing process and enhance the skin rejuvenation benefits of Microneedling.
+During a PRP microneedling treatment, a sample of the patient’s blood is placed in a centrifuge to create a unique plasma that contains a higher concentration of platelets than other components of blood.
 PRP is rich in a variety of growth factors that boost the skin, including:

-• Epidermal Growth Factor (EGF), which regulates cell growth and stimulates fibroblast, a cell that expedites skin healing
+• Epidermal Growth Factor (EGF) regulates cell growth and stimulates fibroblasts, cells that expedite skin healing.

 • Transforming Growth Factor (TGF), which promotes the growth of new blood vessels.

-• Vascular Endothelial Growth Factor (VEGF), which important signaling protein involved in both blood cell growth and development
+• Vascular Endothelial Growth Factor (VEGF) is an important signaling protein involved in both blood cell growth and development.

-• Fibroblast Growth Factor (FGF), which promotes new connective tissues in the skin, as well as epithelialization in order to repair injured tissue.
+• Fibroblast Growth Factor (FGF) promotes new connective tissues in the skin and epithelialization in order to repair injured tissue.

-• Platelet-Derived Growth Factor (PDGF), which encourages collagen growth and proteoglycan synthesis.
+• Factor (PDGF), which encourages collagen growth and proteoglycan synthesis.

 • Keratinocyte Growth Factor (KGF), which speeds up skin regeneration.

-Microneedling with PRP, also known as collagen induction therapy, can be used to treat patient’s with any skin tone and skin type for a wide range of skin concerns.
-Below is list detailing some of the most common skin conditions treated with PRP microneedling in the dermatology office of Dr. Michele Green in New York City:
+Microneedling with PRP, also known as collagen induction therapy, can safely be used to treat patients with any skin tone and skin type for a wide range of skin concerns.
+Below is a list detailing some of the most common skin conditions treated with PRP Microneedling in the dermatology office of Dr. Michele Green in New York City:

 • Acne Scars